Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Methodological Framework: Protocol Futuring

-\begin{enumerate} \item \textbf{Choose a Focal Tensions}: This could be a real emerging protocol (e.g., a next-generation social media standard, a climate treaty framework in negotiation) or a hypothetical one addressing a societal challenge (e.g., a protocol for managing AI ``rights'' or a protocol for inter-city resource sharing).
-Sometimes we frame it broadly (``imagine the future of education protocols'') to allow diverse sub-topics.
-The tension should be both technically plausible and socially consequential—e.g., authenticity vs interpretability, liability vs autonomy, privacy vs auditability.
-Effective tensions usually involve trade-offs that cannot be resolved solely through technical design.
+\begin{enumerate} \item \textbf{Choose a Focal Tension}: The process begins by identifying a sociotechnical tension that is both technically plausible and socially consequential.
+This may be an emerging real-world challenge (e.g., a next-generation social media standard or climate treaty framework) or a hypothetical scenario addressing competing stakeholder interests.
+Effective focal tensions involve trade-offs that cannot be resolved through technical design alone---such as authenticity versus interpretability, liability versus autonomy, or privacy versus auditability.
+The framing can be specific or broad (e.g., ``imagine the future of education protocols'') depending on the desired scope.
+The protocol, conceived as an engineered argument, then becomes a vehicle for navigating these tensions.

-\item \textbf{Gather Research and Inspiration}: Before jumping into fiction, we compile insights from current technology trends, history, and social context.
-For instance, if speculating about knowledge archive protocols, we look at current digital preservation efforts, historical library systems, and even myths about archives (to inspire creative angles).
-This grounding ensures the fiction has anchors in reality, making it more relatable and plausibly extrapolated.
+\item \textbf{Gather Research and Inspiration}: Before engaging in fiction, participants compile background research on relevant technology trends, historical precedents, and social contexts.
+For example, speculation about knowledge archive protocols might draw on current digital preservation efforts, historical library systems, and cultural narratives about archives.
+This grounding anchors the fiction in reality, ensuring that speculative extrapolations remain relatable and plausible.

-\item \textbf{Workshop or Creative Session}: If participatory, convene a session (could be one day or multi-day) with stakeholders and creatives.
-Use exercises to explore the space---mapping stakeholders and their goals, identifying key tensions/trade-offs (privacy vs transparency, efficiency vs resilience, central control vs decentralization, etc.), and brainstorming potential futures.
-We often encourage teams to formulate a future scenario matrix: e.g., vary two factors to create four quadrants of futures, and then flesh out stories in each.
-In a contest format (like Ghosts in Machines), this workshop phase is decentralized---individual writers brainstorm on their own but are given prompts and guidelines to stimulate thinking around the chosen theme.